epw/consensus/consensus_voices.md

 # Forces

+\begin{Player}

+This is another section addressed entirely to the MC.
+Like elsewhere, it's perfectly acceptable for you to read this, but also wholly unnecessary.

+\end{Player}

+\begin{MC}

 Forces are one of the main organizational structures used in MCing Consensus.
 They give you a way to keep track of what powers are in the world, and how far along they are in their goals.
 You make Forces between sessions, collating what you know about the story and where you imagine it may go.

 A Force can be many things: It might be an ambitious organization, some lusus naturae from Elsewhere, or even a collection of cursed items, each with their own motivation.
 The point is to gather them together for your own records, and know what happens when they act.
 That’s where the name Force comes from: they are things which will act, and make changes in the world.